Odessa, Missouri: Education

 Odessa R-7 School District, which covers the municipality, operates two elementary schools, one middle school and Odessa High School.

 Odessa has a public library, a branch of the Trails Regional Library.

 Metropolitan Community College has the Odessa school district area in its service area, but not its in-district taxation area.

 Sports

-I-70 Motorsports Park is a motorsports venue that opened in 1969 with a half-mile paved oval.
-It was shut down in 2008, then reopened in 2021 with a 3/8 dirt oval and a quarter-mile dragstrip.
+I-70 Motorsports Park I-70 Motorsports Park, formally known as I-70 Speedway, is a multi-purpose motorsports facility near Interstate 70 east of Odessa, Missouri, USA.
+The track first opened in 1969 and operated yearly until its closure in 2008.
+After more than a decade of abandonment, the park reopened in April 2021 under new ownership, featuring a resurfaced 3/8-mile dirt oval and a newly constructed 1/4-mile dragstrip.

 The Odessa R-VII Bulldog Football Team was the 1994 and 2019 Missouri State High School Athletic Association Class 3 State Champions.

 Parks and recreation

 Dyer Park is one of the oldest parks in Odessa and is the most developed and heavily used parks in the city.
 Facilities include a community building, swimming pool, pavilion, picnic shelter, outdoor basketball and tennis courts, baseball and softball fields, a rodeo arena, and two playground areas.

 Lake Venita, located in Dyer Park, offers outstanding fishing, dock and a half mile paved walking trail.

 The 90 acre Odessa City Lake southwest of Odessa offers fishing and waterfowl hunting.
 It is managed under a cooperative agreement between the Missouri Department of Conservation and the City of Odessa.
 The site includes a privy, boat ramp and dock, a pavilion and picnic areas.